 All outright gifts to a spouse (who is a United States citizen) are free of federal gift tax.
-However, for 2018, only the first \$152,000 of gifts to a non-United States citizen spouse are excluded from the total amount of taxable gifts for the year.
+However, for 2019, only the first \$155,000 of gifts to a non-United States citizen spouse are excluded from the total amount of taxable gifts for the year.
 You should coordinate your year-end gift giving with your overall estate planning.
-Your BDO advisor can assist you with these matters.
+Your client service professional can assist you with these matters.